pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/5-control-head.md

 reachy.head.rotate_by(roll=-30, pitch=0, yaw=0, frame='robot')
 ```

 ## Joint's goal_position

-The *goal_position* attribute of a joint can be used to set a new joint's target position to make it move.
-However, we recommend using the **goto()** method to move the motors which provides better control on the joint's trajectories.
+The `goal_position` attribute of a joint can be used to set a new joint target position to make it move.
+However, we recommend using the `goto()` method, which provides better control over the joint's trajectories.

-Using goal_position will make the motor move **as fast as it can**, so be careful when using it.
+Using `goal_position` will make the motor move **as fast as it can**, so use it carefully.

 ```python
 reachy.head.neck.roll.goal_position = 30
 reachy.send_goal_positions()
 ```

-:warning: goal_position must be written in **degrees**.
+:warning: `goal_position` must be written in **degrees**.

 ## Read head position

-You can read the head positions using :
+You can read the head positions using:

-- Cartesian space : `get_current_orientation()` will give the head orientation as a quaternion according to the robot's frame
+- **Cartesian space**: `get_current_orientation()` will give the head orientation as a quaternion in the robot's frame.

-- Joint space : `get_current_positions()` will give the neck's roll, pitch and yaw present_position
+- **Joint space**: `get_current_positions()` will give the neck's roll, pitch, and yaw `present_position`.

-:warning: *Don't forget, there is a 10-degrees difference between the cartesian space and joint space, so we recommand you to not mix them.*
+:warning: *There is a 10-degree offset between cartesian space and joint space.
+We recommend avoiding mixing them.*

-### In cartesian space :
+### In cartesian space:

 ```python
 reachy.head.get_current_orientation()
 >>> Quaternion(0.9794632485822068, 0.10189819035488734, -0.01081920496959773, 0.17364172391166605)
 ```

-### In joint space :
+### In joint space:

-In case you feel more comfortable using roll, pitch, yaw angles rather than working with quaternions, you can retrieve those values from the **neck joints**.
+If you prefer using roll, pitch, yaw angles rather than working with quaternions, you can retrieve those values from the **neck joints**.

 ```python
 reachy.head.get_current_positions()
 >>> [11.881595589573665, -8.976164597791765, 22.07170507647743]
 ```

-Now that we can move the head, let's focus on its cameras !
+Now that we can move the head, let's focus on its cameras!